 - Pros: Simple setup, works across devices.

-- Cons: Manual entry can be a time suck.
+- Cons: Manual entry can take time.

 Spreadsheet-Based Budgeting Tools